 I’m always on the hunt for sheds, searching for the beloved antlers that male deer drop after they are done mating.
 This phenomenon is referred to by most as “shed” hunting.
 I am not an expert on finding sheds but I can find everything else related to deer and their behavior.
 I can find where they bed, travel, mark their scent (also know as a “rub”), where they eat, where they get their water, and I can actually find buck “dead heads” (a dead deer skull).
 But for me to find those beautiful antler sheds is like searching for a needle in a haystack.

-I arrived to Idaho in mid-April for my travel nurse assignment with one thing on my mind, fishing.
-That was until Idaho closed their fish and game division temporarily.
-I was able to purchase an annual hunting license and a consecutive three-day-pass for fishing, but that meant filling my outdoor time with something else.
+I arrived in Idaho with one thing on my mind – fishing.
+That was until Idaho closed its fish and game division temporarily.
+I was able to purchase an annual hunting license and a consecutive three-day pass for fishing, but that meant filling my outdoor time with something else.
 Shed hunting it would be!

-I went out a few times but came home empty-handed until one day I decided to check a place out not far from the campground where I was staying.
-I found a mule deer shed and a mule deer dead head!
-They were the most beautiful things ever, bone white and weathered.
-I didn’t care, my no-shed streak was over and I carried my treasures home.
+I went out a few times but came home empty-handed until one day I decided to check a place not far from the campground where I was staying.
+I found a mule deer shed and a mule deer deadhead!
+They were the most beautiful things ever – bone white and weathered.
+I didn’t care.
+My no-shed streak was over and I carried my treasures home.

 I decided to use techniques from each video to restore my found sheds.

 How to restore antler sheds